teraflop a year ago

 Ended up moving away from verilog for the moment back to normal software projects.
 I really want to get back in, but I really don't want to spend my limited coding time fighting IDEs and tooling.

-• Brusco_RF 10 months ago
+• Brusco_RF a year ago

 Welcome to Hardware Design!
 The open-source toolchains come from hell.
 The closed-source options are supremely expensive and not much better